Clothing and Accessories for the Saltwater Fisherman

 Same story here as the belts above.
 When wearing waders, make sure you’re wearing socks that will make your boots tight.
 The other important factor is your warmth and comfort.
 Hands and feet are the first to get cold, so wear warm socks in the winter.
 I wear my flats boots in the summer and have a pair of Simms socks designed for wet wading that have worked very well.

 Boots are my preference over neoprene booties for a couple reasons.
 I think they protect you from shell and rocks better.
 I can also cinch them up easier, which is very important when wading in mud.

 Some people prefer boots designed to protect from stingrays.
 I can’t argue with them, but shuffling my feet and avoiding them when I see them has worked for me.
 And I’ll bet they make them more comfortable when I tried a pair on years ago.

 These are nifty little things for keeping the sun off your face and neck.
-They also make you look mean!
+Buffs also make you look mean!
 I’ve found mine useful so I don’t have to worry as much about sweating or wiping off sunscreen.
 And surprisingly I’ve found them comfortable to wear even when it was very hot.
 And I think it will come in handy when it gets cold.

 I’d rather leave just about anything else at the house than my sunglasses.
 They are extremely important for your comfort, for your sight, and protection.
-And polarized glasses are the way to go.
+Polarized Sunglasses are the way to go.
 They block glare coming off the water, allowing you to see better.

 I’ve had a pair of Smith glasses for years and absolutely love them.
 They aren’t cheap, but I take care of them and haven’t lost them.
 If you don’t keep up with sunglasses very well get some inexpensive ones- just make sure they’re polarized.